aayars/stompy/README.txt

 4) Optional: get an OpenAI API Key.
 This costs money and some people may find it offensive, thus it is optional.

+Calls to OpenAI are only performed in a minority of cases where other heuristics are inconclusive.
+If there's no key, the script will just skip it.

+You may wish to add a note to your profile to let everyone know the AI boogey man is watching, I'm using: "Suspected spam messages are subject to AI screening."

 5) Copy config.json.distrib to config.json.